ismailassil/rallyu/README.md

 This will:
 - Build and start all application services (frontend, backend microservices, NGINX)
 - Enable watch mode for automatic rebuilds on code changes
-- Services will be accessible at `http://localhost`
+- Services will be accessible at `http://localhost` or `https://localhost`

 #### Start Application + DevOps Services